 - 1. If the Polar Scope (PASILL4 or earlier model) is installed, you may remove it to complete these steps. - 2.
-Remove the Polar Scope Cap (unless a polar scope was installed).
+Remove the POLAR SCOPE CAP (unless a polar scope was installed).
 If you examine the polar axis assembly, you will see that the center of the R.A. shaft is hollow.
-Additionally, if you look at the dec axis, you will see that it has a sliding cover (the Sight Hole / Cable Access Cover).
+Additionally, if you look at the dec axis, you will see that it has a sliding cover (the SIGHT HOLE / CABLE ACCESS COVER).
 By sliding this cover to the "open" position, you open a sight line through the RA axis and out into the sky.
 For your rough alignment, you will peer through this sight tube and attempt to center Polaris.

-3. Azimuth adjustments: To begin with, move or turn the entire pier or tripod east or west until the mount is oriented approximately towards the pole (an imaginary line drawn through the hollow shaft).
+3. Azimuth adjustments: To begin, move or turn the entire pier or tripod east or west until the mount is oriented approximately towards the pole (an imaginary line drawn through the hollow shaft).
 If you are using the 6" Eagle Adjustable Folding Pier, you can take advantage of the Azimuth Adjustment Slots for your rough polar alignment.
-The compass on the east side of the Polar Fork Base will help you.
-Also, if you want the mount to be level, check
+The compass on the east side of the POLAR FORK BASE will help you.
+Also, if you want the mount to be level, check the bubble level again after moving everything.
+(Remember, this is not critical for most observers.)

-Mach1GTO Azimuth Adjustment Range

-25 degrees (+/- 12.5 deg. from center)
+Mach1GTO Azimuth Adjustment Range 25 degrees (+/- 12.5 deg. from center)